Note the pipe operator in this

 the red lines, we have simply taken the convex hull of all vertices

-over the specified time window, and
+given by the inner cube over the specified time window, and

 projected the hyper cube onto the relevant two dimensional components.